stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 With this feature, you can easily track changes, versions, and the complete history of your documents using the assigned identifiers.

-> The default setting assigns a unique identifier to the cells and the markdown file.
+> The default setting assigns a unique identifier to the cells and the Markdown file.

 ### **Usage**

-The following metadata will be added to your markdown file :
+The following metadata will be added to your Markdown file :

 `id`: The unique identifier that represents the specific instance of your document or cell.